marcupan/rust-server-no-lib/README.md

 # rust-server-no-lib
 Rust server with no crates.
-Stury project based on Rust book tutorial.
+Study project based on Rust book tutorial.